Generalization of Fine-Tuned Uncertainty Communication and Metacognition in Large Language Models: Introduction

 We chose two models representative of the GPT and Llama families, GPT4.1-mini and Llama3.1-70B-Instruct, based on their competitive performance, strong instruction-following capabilities~\parencite{Chiang-et-al-2024-icml-chatbotarena, open-llm-leaderboard-v2}, and cost.
 We finetune these LLMs using supervised training with consistency-based uncertainty signals \parencite{lyu2025calibrating, xu2024sayself, farquhar2024detecting} (see Figure \ref{fig:training}).
 These signals are derived from the model’s own stochasticity: for each question, we sample multiple responses and calculate a consistency score based on the proportion of answers matching the most frequent output \parencite{tian2023just}.
 This approach provides a scalable, model-agnostic proxy for confidence without requiring access to internal probabilities.
 Additionally, by not relying on internal probabilities, our uncertainty estimate reflects the model's correctness independently of the specific phrasing used to convey the answer~\parencite{farquhar2024detecting,kapoor2024large}.

-To generate training targets, consistency scores are converted into calibrated confidence values based on empirical accuracy curves, with added noise to prevent memorization of discrete score bins and promote smoother generalization.
+To generate training targets, consistency scores are converted into confidence values calibrated to empirical answer accuracy, rather than used directly as measures of the model’s self-consistency; small amounts of noise are then added to discourage memorization of discrete score bins and promote smoother confidence reporting.
 For the single-question task, these targets are used directly as numeric confidence labels.
 For the comparison task, training examples are constructed by pairing questions with different consistency scores and prompting the model to select the higher-confidence item (see Methods for details).

 Although generating multiple samples per question introduces computational overhead, this expense is confined to the training phase.
 Once finetuning is complete, the resulting model can output confidence scores for new questions using only a single sample, eliminating the need for repeated sampling during inference.
 Unlike raw token-level probabilities, which reflect uncertainty about the next word, these learned confidence scores operate at the semantic level—capturing the model’s belief that the entire answer is correct.
 Moreover, because the mapping between internal uncertainty and stated confidence is learned through supervised calibration, the resulting scores are empirically aligned with answer correctness rather than token likelihoods.